dat-ecosystem-archive/dat-node/readme.md

   useDatIgnore: true, // ignore entries in the `.datignore` file from import dir target.
   ignore: // (see below for default info) anymatch expression to ignore files
-  watch: false, // watch files for changes & import on change (archive must be live)
+  watch: false, // watch files for changes & import on change (archive must be live) }
-  overwrite: true, // allow files in the archive to be overwritten (defaults to true)
-  resume: false, // assume the archive isn't fresh
-  basePath: '', // where in the archive should the files import to? (defaults to '')
-  dryRun: false, // step through the import, but don't write any files to the archive (defaults to false)
-  indexing: true // Useful if target === dest so hyperdrive does not rewrite the files on import. (defaults to true if target === dest)
-  compareFileContent: false // compare import-candidates to archive's internal copy.
-If false, will only compare mtime and file-size, which is faster but may reslt in false-positives.
-}
 ```

 ##### Ignoring Files

+You can use a `.datignore` file in the imported directory, `src`, to ignore any the user specifies.
+This is done by default.

-`dat-node` provides a default ignore option, ignoring the `.dat` folder and all hidden files or directories.
+`dat-node` uses [dat-ignore](https://github.com/joehand/dat-ignore) to provide a default ignore option, ignoring the `.dat` folder and all hidden files or directories.
 Use `opts.ignoreHidden = false` to import hidden files or folders, except the `.dat` directory.

-Additionally, you can use a `.datignore` file to ignore any the user specifies.
-This is done by default.

 *It's important that the `.dat` folder is not imported because it contains a private key that allows the owner to write to the archive.*

 #### `var stats = dat.trackStats()`

-[hyperdrive-stats](https://github.com/juliangruber/hyperdrive-stats) instance for the Dat Archive.
-Stats are stored in a sublevel database in the `.dat` folder.

 ##### `stats.network`